AliceO2Group/AliceO2/Detectors/MUON/MCH/Workflow/README.md

 o2-mch-errors-merger-workflow
 ```

 Take as input the list of all MCH preclustering, clustering and tracking errors ([Error](../Base/include/MCHBase/Error.h)) in the current time frame, with the data description "PRECLUSTERERRORS", "CLUSTERERRORS" and "TRACKERRORS", respectively.
-Send the merged list of all MCH processing errors ([Error](../Base/include/MCHBase/Error.h)) in the time frame, with the data description "ERRORS".
+Send the merged list of all MCH processing errors ([Error](../Base/include/MCHBase/Error.h)) in the time frame, with the data description "PROCERRORS".

 Options `--disable-preclustering-errors` allows to skip the preclustering errors.